LaibahAshfaq/Microsoft-Movie-Analysis-Project/README.md

 This project analyzes box office trends for Microsoft, who have decided to create a new movie studio.
 The goal was to explore what types of films have been excelling at the box office and to deliver our actionable insights to Microsoft's new movie studio executives.
 Our exploratory data analysis of the movie industry shows how genres and actors affect the popularity and rating of a movie.
 We have also explored the Return On Investments based on genres and when the movie was released within the film industry.

 ## Repository Contents
-- README.md
+- README.md - includes the summary of our Data Analysis and Presentation
-- Data Folder
+- Data Folder - includes all datasets that we looked at, including the ones our analysis is based on
-- Visualizations Folder
+- Visualizations Folder - includes all visualizations we made, including preliminary rough ones.
-- .gitignore
+- .gitignore - ignores large files
-- Final_Notebook.ipynb
+- Final_Notebook.ipynb - our final notebook which includes all the python code to be able to reproduce our data analysis
-- Presentation Slides
+- Presentation Slides - our final presentation slides

 ## Business Understanding